Four-manifolds, geometries and knots: Infrasolvmanifolds

 Let $S$ be a connected solvable Lie group of dimension $m$, and let $N$ be its nilradical.
-If $\pi$ is a lattice in $S$ then it is torsion free and virtually poly-$Z$ of Hirsch length $m$ and $\pi\cap N=\sqrt\pi$ is a lattice in $N$.
-If $S$ is 1-connected then $S/N$ is isomorphic to some vector group $R^n$, and $\pi/\sqrt\pi\cong Z^n$.
-A complete characterization of such lattices is not known, but a torsion free virtually poly-$Z$ group $\pi$ is a lattice in a connected solvable Lie group $S$ if and only if $\pi/\sqrt\pi$ is abelian.
-(See Sections 4.29-31 of [Rg].)
+If $\pi$ is a lattice in $S$ then it is torsion-free and virtually poly-$Z$ of Hirsch length $m$ and $\pi\cap N=\sqrt\pi$ is a lattice in $N$.
+If $S$ is 1-connected then $S/N$ is isomorphic to some vector group $\mathbb{R}^n$, and $\pi/\sqrt\pi\cong\mathbb{Z}^n$.
+A complete characterization of such lattices is not known, but a torsion-free virtually poly-$Z$ group $\pi$ is a lattice in a connected solvable Lie group $S$ if and only if $\pi/\sqrt\pi$ is abelian.
+(See \cite[Sections 4.29-31]{[Rg]}.)